 I’ve always wanted weatherproof cargo hauling without committing to a large cargo trailer.
 Adding ¾” plywood sides accomplished several things: 1) weatherproofing for the cargo (rainproof, but not watertight); 2) durable protection for the mesh siding; 3) mounting options for more tie down rings; and 4) more stability since the plywood adds about 100 lbs to the ride.
 With nearly every part of the trailer now being heavier, there’s less vibration or rattling; plus, the suspension is pre-loaded for a better empty ride.
 The only possible drawback is the need for extra paint each spring.

-The only possible negative I can think of about my trailer, a trait that I get asked about a lot, is its tendency to rust.
+The only possible negative I can think of about my trailer is its tendency to rust.
 Many Carry-On trailers have rust on them before they even leave the store.
 Nearly any steel trailer at this price will see rust in its future.
 The paint on the front of the trailer and fenders is especially prone to chipping/rusting due to debris being kicked up by the tow vehicle.
 To combat rust, I started by choosing the specimen with the least amount of visible rust.
 I immediately spot-sprayed with a rust-converting spray paint and then a topcoat of gloss black enamel.
 The plastic replacement fenders eliminate a usual home for rust, too.
 Routine spray paint touch-ups are cheap insurance against rust.

 Who Needs a Truck?